jariss1/cse15l-lab-reports/Connect-to-Remote-via-SSH.md

 1. run the command `ssh-keygen` and this will generate a public & private key

 2. Hit Enter when prompted to save the key to the *default* path, and take note of it
+> You can enter a passphrase to secure your key, or hit *enter* to have no passphrase.
+If a passphrase is entered, you will have to use it everytime you ssh.
 ```
 #on client (your computer)
 $ ssh-keygen